 Growing Your Design Business

-Goldman Sachs 10,000 Small Businesses invites you to enjoy lunch and join a conversation with local prominent designers about how to grow your design business.
-Our speakers are two design business owners who recently graduated from the 10,000 Small Businesses program, Kyla Coburn of Kyla Coburn Designs and Jonathan Glatt of O&G Studios.
-Our host, Desi O’Donnell-Lawson, owner of Loie Fuller’s, is also a 10,000 Small Businesses alumna.
+Goldman Sachs 10,000 Small Businesses invites you for cocktails and conversation with local prominent designers about how to grow your design business.
+Our speakers are three design business owners who graduated from the 10,000 Small Businesses program, Christine West of Kite Architects, Dan Wood of DWRI Letterpress, and Aja Blanc of Ben & Aja Blanc.
+Our host, Bryan Gibb, co-owner of Knead Doughnuts and Bolt Coffee, is also a 10,000 Small Businesses alumnus.

 Goldman Sachs 10,000 Small Businesses at CCRI is a no-cost 12-week program that helps small businesses grow through a practical business education, increased access to capital, and a support network of advisers and peers.

 Over 7,000 small business owners have participated nationwide and in the U.K., and the program continues to expand.
 With a 99% graduation rate, business owner participants are translating the knowledge they gain from the program into increased revenue and job growth — within just six months of graduating, 69% of participants have increased their revenues, and 48% have created new jobs.

 The educational curriculum, developed by Babson College, focuses on practical skills that can immediately be applied by business owners — including accounting, negotiating, marketing, human resources management, and much more.
 Business owners also receive one-on-one mentoring from a dedicated business advisor, and develop a growth plan specific to their business.

 Eligible applicants must be the business owner, have at least 2 employees (can include the owner), have been in operation at least 2 years, made at least $100,000 in gross revenue in the most recent fiscal year, and must be located in Rhode Island.
 See full program details here.